The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Introduction

-A model of such an object is shown in the top panel of Figure~\ref{fig:arepo}.
+A model of such an object is shown in the top panels of Figure~\ref{fig:arepo}.
 Specifically, we show a SIGO extracted from a cosmological simulation using {\tt AREPO} \citep{springel10} at $z=15$.
 The top left panel shows a self-gravitating gas-dominated structure at kpc scales, while the right shows the lack of a DM component in the same object\footnote{See Methods~\ref{ssec:Arepo} for simulation details}.
 This depiction of a SIGO shows it just before star formation begins at its core.

-Studies of these SIGOs in Milky Way-scale cosmological simulations have determined their abundances, some observational signatures, and some population-level properties \citep{popa,chiou18,chiou+19,Chiou+21,Lake+21,Lake+22,Lake+23,Lake+24, Williams+24}.
+Studies of these SIGOs in Milky Way-scale cosmological simulations have determined their abundances \citep{popa,Lake+21,Lake+22}, some observational signatures such as their sizes and initial stellar mass estimates \citep{chiou+19,Lake+23,Lake+24,Williams+24}, and some population-level properties such as their mass distributions and spin distributions \citep{chiou18,Chiou+21,Lake+21,Lake+22,Lake+23,Lake+24, Williams+24}.
 However, all these simulations studied SIGOs at the inherently limited resolution required for Mpc-scale simulations.
 This restricted their ability to probe the interior of the SIGOs, as the resolution of these runs ($\sim10^2$~M$_\odot$) is not sufficient to resolve the objects' cores.
 This level of resolution also artificially limited the effect of molecular hydrogen chemistry in the cooling and subsequent gravitational collapse of SIGOs, as well as under-resolving the gravity and hydrodynamics.
-One way to avoid these numerical issues is by conducting zoom-in simulations \citep{Nakazato+22}.
+One way to avoid these numerical issues is by conducting higher-resolution simulations based on cut-out simulation volumes \citep{Nakazato+22}.
 Yet, explicitly modelling star formation that follows the gravitational collapse of SIGOs to form stars remains a challenge even using the improved resolution of the aforementioned numerical methodology.
 Moreover, none of these studies included feedback, and none probed the stellar properties of SIGOs (i.e., the Initial Mass Function, IMF).
 This limited the interpretation of the results, leaving open key questions such as the star formation efficiency of SIGOs and their ultimate luminosities and observability by JWST and future instruments.